Vanishing at infinity on homogeneous spaces of reductive type

 \section{Non-reductive spaces are not VAI}

 In this section we prove that VAI does not hold on any homogeneous space $Z=G/H$ of $G$, which is not of reductive type.
-We maintain the assumption that $G$ is a connected real reductive group and establish the following result.
+We maintain the assumptions in Section \ref{inv meas} and establish the following result.

-\begin{prop} Assume that $H\subset G$ is a closed connected subgroup such that $Z=G/H$ is unimodular and not of reductive type.
+\begin{prop} Assume that $Z=G/H$ is unimodular and not of reductive type.
 Then for all $1\leq p< \infty$ there exists an unbounded function $f\in L^p(Z)^\infty$.
 In particular, {\rm VAI} does not hold. \end{prop}